Congratulations, you are half way through this tutorial. By now you have:

 Once in the database, select the specific volume and issue number for the article you need to find.

-Go to the library website and select the Subject help and research Guides button.
+Go to the library website and select the Library Guides link.
 You can choose from:

 |Back to Step 3 - Information Sources||See an example of Step 4||Go to Step 5 - Evaluate Information|